mjdarby/Hermes/README.md

 # Wishlist
 Hermes is now functionally complete, but has several more features that I'd like to implement.
-* Modify urls to use actual board names instead of ids
 * Posts should have per board numbering (currently global)
 * Post linking (>>2423 for instance)
 * Secure Tripcodes